Wildlife and the law

 This section explains more about how the RSPB works with the law and has influenced decisions.

-Use our online form to report wildlife crimes that you have witnessed or heard about from someone else.
-The more information you can provide, the more useful your report will be.
+Follow the link to report wild bird crimes that you have witnessed or heard about from someone else.

 Offences against wild bird legislation in 2014.
 PDF, 1.8MbBirdcrime 2014